 This book also bears unpublished documents, a preface by Robert Wilson himself and allows the fans of Einstein on the Beach to discover what went on behind the scenes and to have a better understanding of the impact of this opera to this day still a major influence on the musical scene.

-50 signed copies have been printed in a limited edition: 40 copies numbered 1 to 40, and 10 artist proofs numbered I to X. Each limited edition is accompanied by a unique hand drawing over ink print individually signed by the artist.
+50 signed copies have been printed in a limited edition: 40 copies numbered 1 to 40, and 10 artist proofs numbered I to X. Each edition is packed in a grey cardboard box along with a portrait of Philip Glass enhanced by Robert Wilson (a portrait of Philip Glass) and a certificate of authenticity, numbered and signed by the artist

 Editor: Matthew Shattuck, Noah Khoshbin, Grégoire Robinne